CalvaryBerean/SundayClass/faq.md

 ## Can I print the web page?
 Yes.
 Printing from your browser should work.

-## The printed handout at our meeting showed an image.
+## The printed handout at our meeting included an image.
 Why does the web page not show that?
 We are using a very simple web site tool.
 Yes its possible to upload images, but out of time reasons its a lot of times skipped.
 You still can get to the image though by downloading the PDF version of the class.
 See above `Where can I find a PDF version of the weekly handout?`